PedroMartelleto/Online-Store/client/README.md

 - Validate input fields, check for changes

-- Admin pages: manage users, edit admins (button)

-- Register orders
+- Register orders + quantity in cart should not exceed quantity in stock

-- Better-looking navbar + responsive design

 - Deploy everything to heroku to avoid CORS issues